piotr-machura/website/src/personal-server.md

 ```
 The default server responds to requests on port 80 for our base domain and WWW sub domain, hosting the static content
 from `/usr/share/nginx/html/default` (corresponding to `./data/nginx/default` on host machine).
 Do not worry about SSL
-certificates, as those will be automatically added by Certbot.
+certificates and HTTP to HTTPS redirects, as those will be automatically added by Certbot.

+**Note:** it is important that initial nginx configuration files **do not contain** a reference to the certificates
+**unless those are already present** (eg. backed up from a previous installation), as nginx will error and exit with
+'file not found' message.
+It is therefore advisable not to version controll additional changes to the configuration
+after the server has been deployed (or even add the entire `./config/nginx` directory to a `.gitignore`).

 ### The nginx docker-compose section
 All that is left is to setup the launch of our container inside `./docker-compose.yml` under the `services`